-Trend Micro makes no warranty of any kind with regard to this material, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-Trend Micro shall not be liable for errors contained herein or for incidental or consequential damages in connection with the furnishing, performance, or use of this material.
+Trend Micro Incorporated makes no warranty of any kind with regard to this material, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Trend Micro Incorporated shall not be liable for errors contained herein or for incidental or consequential damages in connection with the furnishing, performance, or use of this material.

 This document contains proprietary information, which is protected by copyright.
-No part of this document may be photocopied, reproduced, or translated into another language without the prior written consent of Trend Micro.
+No part of this document may be photocopied, reproduced in any form or by any means, or translated into another language without the prior written consent of Trend Micro Incorporated.
 The information is provided "as is" without warranty of any kind and is subject to change without notice.
-The only warranties for Trend Micro products and services are set forth in the express warranty statements accompanying such products and services.
+The only warranties for Trend Micro Incorporated products and services are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
-Trend Micro shall not be liable for technical or editorial errors or omissions contained herein.
+Trend Micro Incorporated shall not be liable for technical or editorial errors or omissions contained herein.